moudhamam/moudhamam.github.io/README.md

 #### What are three things that make you feel good (bring you back to the center) when stressed?
 1) *Appreciation gestures.* I really love it when I'm appreciated.
 If you find that I'm adding value to the table, say it.
 I'll appreciate it deeply and it'll work a miracle on me.

-2) *Spending time outdoors* in the sun, soaking up the fresh air.
-It's that feeling of freshness and vigor that I crave.
-I feel less stressed when I take the time to do that.
+2) *Doing something creative.* Drawing, painting or composing music are creative pursuits that release tension in my brain.
+The act of creating something, regardless of the end result, can provide a sense of accomplishment and release endorphins that can increase happiness and reduce stress.

-3) *Chilling out* with friends.
-Going out and getting some laughs is the best antidote to stress.
+3) *Chilling out with friends.* Going out and getting some laughs is the best antidote to stress.

 #### What are the best ways to communicate with you?
 1) *Face-to-face.* It's the best way to connect with people.
 Maybe not the most feasible though with busy calendars and remote team members.